PQSB/pc_filter_tools/README.md

 # Requirements

-The repository contains utilities based on Python together with ROS-related tools and third-party frameworks such as OpenPCDet and 3D-MOOD.
-Please refer to each component for its specific dependencies.
+Most scripts in this repository only depend on the standard Python scientific ecosystem and the ROS 2 Python libraries required to process ROS 2 bags (tested with ROS 2 Jazzy).

+Some components rely on external projects and therefore require their corresponding environments:

+3D_MOOD/: Requires the dependencies specified by the 3D-MOOD project (https://github.com/cvg/3D-MOOD). openPCDet/: Requires the dependencies specified by the OpenPCDet project (https://github.com/open-mmlab/OpenPCDet/).

+Please refer to the corresponding project documentation for installation instructions before using these scripts.

 ---